-So how can we pry them away from that screen time and get them excited to get outside and play?
-Trust me, once they get out there with the right tools, they won’t want to come in.
-I have rounded up my favorite outdoor play ideas and toys that will excite your child and have them engaged in play that gets them some fresh air and sunshine for hours.
+Playing outside is vital to our children’s health, physical growth, social/emotional well-being, sleep, cognitive development, and more.
+It also helps kids build essential skills like executive function, risk-taking, and socialization.1 Research shows that children should get at least 40 minutes of outdoor play daily to help them fully thrive and learn.2 How can we pry them away from that screen time and get them excited to play outside?
+They won’t want to come in once they get out there with the right tools!
+I have rounded up my favorite outdoor toys for kids that will excite your child and engage them in play that gets them some fresh air and sunshine for hours.

 Playhouse and Swing Sets

 While visiting your local playgrounds is a great activity for kids, having a playhouse or swing set in your backyard is super convenient!
 We may see it as just a swing and slide, but it could be so much to a little one’s imagination.
 This type of play helps promote imaginative play with coordination development and gross and fine motor play.
 Most of all, it allows them to create social and emotional relationships!3

 Is there nothing cuter than a child following Dad around with their lawnmower?
 We may find yard work daunting, but our littles think it’s the best thing ever.
 These outdoor toys for kids encourage their future lawn skills and help with modeling behavior as they watch and imitate their parents.
 When a child learns to model behaviors or skills, it helps them learn new and strengthen their skills.5 Here are some of my favorite “grown-up” tools for outdoor play!

 Magnolia Inflatable Pool

 Step2 Spill and Splash Water Table

 Giant Dinosaur T-Rex Float Joy Sprinkler